Leave your contact details and Get 3 Live Classes for Free

 Why Do Standard English Conventions Matter on the Digital SAT?

-The Digital SAT tests whether you can recognize and fix real writing errors—the kind editors and college professors flag all the time.
+The Digital SAT tests whether you can recognize and fix real writing errors.
+The kind editors and college professors flag all the time.
 If you want to score high in the Reading & Writing module, mastering these conventions is non-negotiable.

 Mastering Punctuation for the Digital SAT